ferdiebergado/ferdiebergado/README.md

 Online Computer Science Text Tutor and Hobbyist Programmer
 ----------------------------------------------------------

-I've been a Tutor in CS for 2 years.
+I've been a Tutor in CS for since 2021.
 I've started developing web apps way back in 2016 to aid me in automating some tasks in my regular day job.

 * 🌍  I'm based in Cavite, Philippines
 * ✉️  You can contact me at [ferdiebergado@gmail.com](mailto:ferdiebergado@gmail.com)